 If you’re new (or new-ish) to content design, this course will give you a solid grounding.
 I’d definitely recommend it.

 Sign up now for ‘Introduction to Content Design’ on FutureLearn.
-The 4-week course starts on 18 May.
+The next 4-week course starts on 8 February 2021.